BI-DS/GRA4157/README.md

 - F = 0 - 39

 Course material for GRA 4157 - (Big) Data Curation, Pipelines, and Management.

-# Extra exercise session

-Each friday after class (around 13:50 - 14:30) until the mid-term we will do exercies in the same classroom as the lecture.
-I will choose some of the weekly exercises and show you a suggested solution to the exercises.
-It will also be possible to ask questions regarding python-installations, software etc.

 # Exams